 - The soil must be moist 9 inches below the surface.
 The amount of moisture needed in this zone will vary according to soil type.
-Surface soil generally dries rapidly and must not be considered in this determination. - Soil moisture must be determined using one of the following methods: - o the USDA Feel and Appearance Method for testing (see below), or - o an instrument, such as a tensiometer. - Available water capacity must be equal to or greater than 50% for shank applications.
+Surface soil generally dries rapidly and must not be considered in this determination. - Soil moisture must be determined using one of the following methods: - the USDA Feel and Appearance Method for testing (see below), or - an instrument, such as a tensiometer. - Available water capacity must be equal to or greater than 50% for shank applications.
 If there is less than 50% available water capacity 9 inches below the surface, the soil moisture must be adjusted.
 If irrigation is not available and there is adequate soil moisture below 9 inches, soil moisture can be adjusted by discing or plowing before the start of the application.
-To conserve existing soil moisture, pretreatment irrigation or pretreatment tillage should be done as close to the start of the application as possible. - Measure soil moisture at a depth of 9 inches at either end of the field, no more than 48 hours prior to the start of the application.
+To conserve existing soil moisture, pretreatment irrigation or pretreatment tillage should be done as close to the start of the application as possible. - Measure soil moisture at a depth of 9 inches at either end of the field, no more than 48 hours prior to the start of the application. - For Deep Ripped Untarped Shallow Broadcast applications (Not For Use in California): Available water capacity must also be equal to or greater than 50% at the 4-inch soil depth and deeper.
+Measure soil moisture at depths of 4 inches and 9 inches, at either end of the field, no more than 48 hours prior to the start of the application.